Piddington, Oxfordshire: Church of England

 Piddington was originally part of the ecclesiastical parish of Ambrosden.
 By 1152 "Ralph the hermit" had established Holy Cross chapel on Muswell Hill about 1 mi south of the village.
 Until the English Reformation, Piddington villagers used to process to the chapel on Christian feast days.
 The last ruins of the chapel are reported to have disappeared in 1800.

 The chapel of Saint Nicholas in Piddington is known to have existed by 1309.
 It is now Piddington's Church of England parish church.
 Its Early English chancel was built in about 1300, but has ornate Decorated Gothic sedilia and Easter Sepulchre carved in about 1350.
 There is a canonical sundial on the south wall.
 In the 14th century the Decorated Gothic south aisle was added, with a four-bay arcade and some new two-light windows, but also re-using two Early English lancet windows presumably from the south wall of the nave.

 A number of Perpendicular Gothic windows were later added to the nave and one to the north wall of the chancel.
 The present belltower was built in the 16th century.
 St. Nicholas' parish church was repaired in 1826 and restored in 1855.
 In 1898 it was restored again under the architect John Oldrid Scott, whose alterations included replacing the chancel arch.
-A 14th-century wall painting of Saint Christopher on the north wall of the nave was discovered in 1896 and restored in 1935.
-St. Nicholas' church is a Grade II* listed building.
+A 14th-century mural, of Saint Christopher carrying Jesus Christ across a river, was discovered on the north wall of the nave in 1896 and was restored in 1935.

 The west tower has a ring of five bells.
-Edward Hemins of Bicester cast the tenor bell 1729 in and the fourth bell in 1738.
+Edward Hemins of Bicester cast the tenor bell in 1729 and the fourth bell in 1738.
 Llewellins and James of Bristol cast the treble, second and third bells in 1887, the year of Queen Victoria's Golden Jubilee.

+Since December 1966 the church has been designated a Grade II* listed building.
 St Nicholas' parish is part of the Benefice of the Ray Valley, along with the parishes of Ambrosden, Charlton-on-Otmoor, Islip, Merton, Murcott, Noke, Oddington and Woodeaton.